Moving Checklist for Sellers

 Get packing!
 Collect boxes, tape, bubble wrap, newspapers, garbage bags and markers - or let your movers do it for you.

 - Disassemble furniture and pack all of your household items.

 - Schedule movers as needed.

-- If you are hiring a moving company, keep a completed bill of lading until your possessions are delivered to your new home, the charges are paid and any claims are settled.
+- If you are hiring a moving company, keep a completed bill of lading until your possessions are delivered to your new home, moving charges are paid and any claims are settled.